HaydenBelanger/assemblylinemachines/docs/walkthrough/chap3.md

 ![Coal Generator](../media/coal_generator.png)

-Coal genertors are very simple to use, only featuring one input slot and an energy buffer and accepting any fuel a regular furnace can.
+Coal generators are very simple to use, only featuring one input slot and an energy buffer and accepting any fuel a regular furnace can.
 To use them just throw in a fuel like some empowered coal and they'll generate a steady stream of FE while they have fuel making for a decent early power gen.

 Now with both FE storage and generation handled you're ready for the next set of upgrades!